Francis Beaufort: Hydrographer of the Navy

 In 1829, Beaufort was elected as a Fellow of the Royal Astronomical Society, and in the same year, at the age of 55 (retirement age for most administrative contemporaries), Beaufort was appointed as the British Admiralty Hydrographer of the Navy.
 He served in that post for 26 years, longer than any other Hydrographer.
 G.S.
 Ritchie, himself Hydrographer (1966–1971) described this period as the "High Noon" of Admiralty surveying.
 The geographical scope of surveying was greatly increased, both in home waters and overseas.
 The production of new charts increased from 19 in 1830 to 1230 in 1855.

 In 1831, a Scientific Branch of the Admiralty was formed, which as well as the Hydrographic Department included the great astronomical observatories at Greenwich, England, and the Cape of Good Hope, Africa, and the Nautical Almanac and Chronometer Offices, and Beaufort was responsible for the administration.
 Beaufort directed some of the major maritime explorations and experiments of that period.
-He played a leading role in the search for the explorer, Sir John Franklin, who was lost during his last polar voyage to search for the legendary Northwest Passage.
+He played a leading role in the search for the explorer, Sir John Franklin, who was lost during his last polar voyage to search for the Northwest Passage.

 Beaufort was interested in scientific affairs beyond the confines of navigation.
 As a council member of the Royal Society, the Royal Observatory, and the Royal Geographical Society (which he helped found), Beaufort used his position and prestige as a top administrator to act as a "middleman" for many scientists of his time.
 Beaufort represented the geographers, astronomers, oceanographers, geodesists, and meteorologists to that government agency, the Hydrographic Office, which could support their research.
 In 1849 he assisted in the publication of the Admiralty Manual of Scientific Enquiry, to assist both Navy personnel and general travellers in scientific investigations, ranging from astronomy to ethnography.